whoschek/bzfs/README.md

 <!-- -->

-<div id="--include-snapshot-from-time"></div>
+<div id="--include-snapshot-times"></div>

-**--include-snapshot-from-time** *TIME|DURATION*
+**--include-snapshot-times** *TIMERANGE*

-*  Specifies the minimum ZFS 'creation' time that a source snapshot (and bookmark) must have in order to be included (default: negative infinity).
-Only snapshots (and bookmarks) in the closed time range [--include-snapshot-from-time, --include-snapshot-to-time] are included; other snapshots (and bookmarks) are excluded.
-The specified time can take any of the following forms:
+*  The ZFS 'creation' time of a snapshot (and bookmark) must fall into this time range in order for the snapshot to be included (default: '*..*' aka all times).
+The time range consists of a 'start' time, followed by a '..' separator, followed by an 'end' time.
+For example '2024-01-01..2024-04-01'.
+Only snapshots (and bookmarks) in the closed time range [start, end] are included; other snapshots (and bookmarks) are excluded.
+Each of the two specified times can take any of the following forms:

+    a) a '*' wildcard character representing negative or positive infinity.

-    a) a non-negative integer representing a UTC Unix time in seconds.
+    b) a non-negative integer representing a UTC Unix time in seconds.
     Example: 1728109805

-    b) an ISO 8601 datetime string with or without timezone.
+    c) an ISO 8601 datetime string with or without timezone.
 Examples:
     '2024-10-05', '2024-10-05T14:48:00', '2024-10-05T14:48:00+02',
     '2024-10-05T14:48:00-04:30'.
 Timezone string support requires
     Python >= 3.11.

-    c) a duration that indicates how long ago from the current time, using the following syntax: a non-negative integer number, immediately followed by a duration unit that is *one* of 's', 'sec[s]', 'm', 'min[s]', 'h', 'hour[s]', 'd',
+    d) a duration that indicates how long ago from the current time, using the following syntax: a non-negative integer number, immediately followed by a duration unit that is *one* of 's', 'sec[s]', 'm', 'min[s]', 'h', 'hour[s]', 'd',